bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Settlements/SI_CH3_Settle-Identity.md

 | 71 - 80 | Fair |
 | 81 - 90 | Protective |
 | 91 - 100 | Benevolent |
-^table-SettlementDispostion
+^table-Dispostion

 ## Oracle: Settlement Authority
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Settlements^Authority]]` | Guidance
 > _Use this oracle only when a settlement is controlled by an unknown faction or independent of faction control.
-See the [[#Oracle Settlement Identity|Settlement Identity Oracle]] for more other guidance for known factions._ ^guidance-SettlementAuthority
+See the [[#Oracle Settlement Identity|Settlement Identity Oracle]] for more other guidance for known factions._ ^guidance-Authority

 | dice: 1d100 | Results |
 | :---: | --- |